 BIBLE IX-Pastoral Epistles.
 An expository study giving special attention to the doctrinal and practical aspects of these epistles with special reference to their bearing upon modern pastoral problems.
 The nature of the organization of the New Testament church, its growth and development, its missionary spirit as revealed in these letters are also given attention.
 Value, 2 semester hours.
-Offered in first semester of 1936-37.
+Offered in 1938-39.

 BIBLE IXa-Hebrews.
 An exposition of this important epistle, which shows the pre-eminence of Christ and the superiority of Christianity to the Old Testament economy.
 A study that coordinates the institutions of the law with the revelations of the Gospel.
 Value, 2 semester hours.
-Offered second semester, 1936-37.
+Offered 1938-39.

 BIBLE X-General Epistles.
 By analysis and exegesis the teachings of this section of the New Testament are set forth as they relate to doctrine, and to the everyday problems of Christian living.
 Value, 3 semester hours.
-Offered in 1937-38.
+Offered as an evening course in the first semester of 1937-38.

 BIBLE XI-The Apocalypse.
 This course consists of an exposition of the Book of Revelation.
 The predictions found therein are interpreted in the light of Old Testament prophecy, history, and current events.
 While the prophetic element is kept prominent, the devotional and practical value of the book is also emphasized.
 Value, 3 semester hours.
-Offered in 1937-38.
+Offered in second semester of 1937-38.